AU-CDS/assignment-3---rnns-for-text-generation-VictoriaTrabW/README.md

 - Make sure to include a requirements file, etc...

 ## Repository structure
-- This repository does not contain an "in" folder, as the data comes from our shared resources.
+- This repository does not contain an "in" folder, as the data comes from our shared resources, and the data should not be pushed back into Github due to its size.

 - **out** folder: Contains the outputs generated during the execution of the scripts.
 This includes a trained model.